microsoft/essex-toolkit/python/essex-config/README.md

 ```

 `load_config()` populates every field, including `nested_config.nested.inner_hello`.
 The default prefix for every field in `Inner` is `nested`, which can be changed with `Annotated[Inner, Prefixed("new_prefix")]`.

+## Documentation Generation

+Generate documentation for configuration classes as a markdown file or print to the terminal:

+python -m essex_config.doc_gen <name-of-your-package>

+Add the --output option to specify a markdown file.

+Example of the markdown can be found in CONFIG_EXAMPLE.md